 The Am7 chord

 Same fingering as Am with one finger lifted, and a folk-rock staple from Joni Mitchell to Coldplay.
-The Am7 (A - C - E - G) is a minor seventh, which is why it sounds a minor that breathes more than it broods.
-Writers pick it for a smoother minor that doesn't sit too heavy, and you can find it across the jazz standards canon.
-On guitar the chord sits naturally where most players already park their hand; on piano it stacks straight up under the right hand.
+The Am7 (A - C - E - G) is a minor seventh, which is why it sounds the cocktail-jazz minor.
+Writers pick it for a Steely Dan-style verse, and you can find it across modern R&B and cocktail jazz.
+On guitar the chord sits in barre-chord territory for most useful keys; on piano it stacks straight up under the right hand.
 The page below covers the voicings worth memorising, the theory, the progressions where the Am7 earns its keep, and the records that lean on it.

 Hear the Am7 in the chord builder →Voicings for Am7